UK Home > Legal Info About... > Tax > Taxation of e-commerce

 Supply of electronic services to private customers

-Where the supplier belongs outside the EU but the recipient is a private customer within the EU, the supplying business will need to account for VAT.
-The E-commerce Directive provides for a regime whereby non-EU businesses supplying electronic services can register electronically in the Member State of their choice, rather than having to register in each state in which supplies are received.
-They will account for VAT at the rate applicable in the customer's Member State on an electronic return and VAT will be distributed as appropriate to the relevant Member State where the supply is consumed.
+Under the Mini One Stop Shop (MOSS) system, businesses supplying electronic services can register electronically in the member state of their choice, rather than having to register in each EU state in which their customers are based.
+They will account for VAT at the rate applicable in the customer’s member state on an electronic return and VAT will be distributed as appropriate to the relevant member state where the supply is consumed.

 Summary for UK businesses supplying electronic services